 Copernicus Hackathon "Natural and Cultural Heritage"

-Hackathon participants will be challenged to come up with solutions to help managing, safeguarding and monitoring natural and cultural heritage using Copernicus satellite data.
+Hackathon participants will be challenged to work online and come up with solutions to help managing, safeguarding and monitoring natural and cultural heritage using Copernicus and Galileo satellite data.
 The ideas which best meet the needs of entities in charge of managing heritage will be awarded prizes and support to further develop their concepts.

 Copernicus is the European Earth Observation (EO) programme run by the European Commission and the European Space Agency.